DAAD Graduate School Scholarship Programme (GSSP)

 Application requirements:

-• At the time when DAAD receives the nomination letter, applicants must not have been resident in Germany for more than the last 15 months prior to the nomination.
+• At the time when the DAAD receives the nomination letter, applicants must not have been resident in Germany for more than 15 months prior to the nomination.

 • At the starting date of the scholarship/preparatory German course (optional), applicants must have completed their studies with a master's degree or equivalent.

-• Applicants must hold an above-average Master’s degree (or equivalent) in Earth, Physics or Material Sciences.
+• Applicants must hold an above-average Master’s degree (or equivalent) in Earth Sciences, Physics, Chemistry, or Material Sciences.

-• Applicants must not have completed a PhD previously.
+• Applicants must not have completed a doctorate previously.

-• Applicants must have very good knowledge of written and spoken English and provide language certificates, if available.
+• Applicants must have very good knowledge of written and spoken English, preferably documented by relevant language certificates.

 • A curriculum vitae, a motivation letter, a copy of diplomas and transcript of records (BSc. & MSc.), and 2 letters of recommendation;